 Gretta Whalen has an MA in English Literature, a BA in Journalism and years of professional writing and editing experience.
 After graduating from Brigham Young University in 2005, Gretta wrote for Salt Lake Magazine, E!
 Online, The Hollywood Reporter, and Eliza Magazine.
 Gretta was also a member of the Avon Walk for Breast Cancer media team from 2006-2007, helping to coordinate press for events across the country.
 In 2013, Gretta received her master's degree from California State University, Los Angeles.
 Gretta is passionate about humanitarian causes and periodically blogs about social issues.

 Amber Lindke earned a bachelor's degree in Communication Studies from Canisius College and a master's degree from Northwestern University's Medill School of Journalism.
 Amber worked briefly in TV news before receiving a life-changing cancer diagnosis.
-Currently, Amber is a Marketing and Business Development Specialist at University at Buffalo Neurosurgery, Inc. (UBNS) and the Executive Director of a non-profit organization called PUCCS (Program for Understanding Childhood Concussion and Stroke), which is dedicated to research and educational programs in the area of youth concussion and stroke.
-Amber is excited to be a part of the Hadley Impact team.
+Amber previously worked at University at Buffalo Neurosurgery, Inc. (UBNS) as a Marketing and Business Development Specialist and served as Executive Director of the Program for Understanding Childhood Concussion and Stroke (PUCCS), a non-profit organization dedicated to research and educational programs in the area of youth concussion and stroke.
+Amber is grateful to be a member of the Hadley Impact team.

 Abigail Brown is currently pursuing a bachelor’s degree in Community Health from Utah Valley University.
 She is the Secretary for the Community Health Association at UVU, a representative for the Community Health Department and the Vice President of UNICEF UVU.
 Abigail has worked with several non-profit organizations, including the American Red Cross, the Children’s Justice Center, and the Pancreatic Cancer Action Network.
 In rare hours when she is not attending school or undertaking non-profit work, she enjoys longboarding and spending time with her family.